foxdog05000/serina/README.md

 ### Create translation for a language
 This page displays the list of languages and allows you to add a new language via a form using the ISO 639-1 language code.
 Example:"FR" or "EN".

 The display of the languages is available in two versions (card list or list) that can be set on the parameter page.
-The number of elements in a language is displayed under the name of the language only in the "map list" format.
+The number of elements in a language is displayed under the name of the language.

 ### Edit translation